-Your kitchen layout needs a sense of casual freedom, with an easy, liveable working and socialising feel.
+Your kitchen layout needs a sense of casual freedom that blends traditional architectural design with a coastal style, with an easy, liveable working and socialising feel to your room.
 This creates space and helps open up your home for seamless entertaining, and is part of the friendly, welcoming aspect this style embodies.
 Our Kitchen Craftsmen designers are well versed in getting your layout working, so chat to them for inspiration and expertise.

 Generous island bench